 5. The contribution must be spent within a reasonable time.
 If not, the contribution would not be a valid levy under s.94.
 Long term projects would not appear to be appropriate subjects for a s.94 levy.
-In this connection it may be relevant to consider whether, in a slowly developing area, a it may be relevant to consider whether, in a slowly developing area, a trickle of s.94 contributions would be insufficient to do anything.
+In this connection it may be relevant to consider whether, in a slowly developing area, a trickle of s.94 contributions would be insufficient to do anything.
 Three to five years is suggested by the courts.

-Meriton Apartments Pty Ltd v Willoughby Municipal Council (1980) ELR, 22. and Novati Design and Construction v Leichhardt Municipal Council(1981)ELR, 22.
+Meriton Apartments Pty Ltd v Willoughby Municipal Council (1980) ELR,22. and Novati Design and Construction v Leichhardt Municipal Council(1981)ELR,22.